Episode Care Improvement Program (ECIP)

 The eligible providers for ECIP certification include general or specialist physicians, clinical nurse specialists, nurse practitioners, physician assistants, physical therapists, skilled nursing facilities, home health agencies, long-term care hospitals, hospices, and inpatient rehabilitation facilities.
 ECIP emphasizes post-acute care coordination and outcome improvements after discharge, involving not only physicians and advanced practice nurses but also engaging post-acute care facilities like physical therapists.

 ECIP offers hospitals a choice of participating in 23 clinical episode categories.
-In CY 2023, hospitals selected approximately 5.8 clinical episode categories on average.
-The most commonly selected clinical episode categories are:
+In CY 2025, hospitals selected 7 clinical episode categories on average.
+Some of the most commonly selected clinical episode categories are congestive heart failure, cervical spinal fusion/combined anterior posterior spinal fusion/spinal fusion (non-cervical), and major joint replacement of the lower extremity/double joint replacement of the lower extremity.

 ECIP - Care Transformation Profiler Webinar

-• Seventeen hospitals are participating in ECIP in CY 2023:
+• Fifteen hospitals are participating in ECIP in CY 2025:

 Anne Arundel Medical CenterUniversity of Maryland Baltimore Washington Medical Center